christianrauch/msp/README.md

 ## Installation and Test
 - install boost: `sudo apt install libboost-system-dev`
 - check out the source code and use cmake to compile: `mkdir build && cd build && cmake ..`
-- run the example programm given the path to the serial device, e.g.: `./get_msp_info /dev/ttyUSB0`
+- run the example program given the path to the serial device, e.g.: `./get_msp_info /dev/ttyUSB0`

 ## How to use the library